Microsoft/azure-docs.cs-cz/articles/vs-azure-tools-storage-explorer-relnotes.md

 >[!VIDEO https://www.youtube.com/embed/3zEXJcGdl_k?ecver=1]

-#### <a name="new"></a>Nová
+#### <a name="new"></a>Novinka

-* Podpora sdílené složky souborů: zobrazování, ukládání, stahování, kopírování souborů a adresářů, identifikátorů URI SAS (vytvoření a připojení)
+* File share support: viewing, uploading, downloading, copying files and directories, SAS URIs (create and connect)
-* Vylepšené uživatelské prostředí pro připojení k úložišti s klíči účtu nebo identifikátorů URI SAS
+* Improved user experience for connecting to Storage with SAS URIs or account keys
-* Exportovat výsledky dotazů tabulky
+* Export table query results
-* Změny pořadí sloupců tabulky a přizpůsobení
+* Table column reordering and customization
-* Zobrazení kontejnerů objektů blob $logs a tabulky $metrics pro účty úložiště pomocí povolené metriky
+* Viewing $logs blob containers and $metrics tables for Storage Accounts with enabled metrics
-* Vylepšené export a import chování, teď obsahuje typ hodnoty vlastnosti
+* Improved export and import behavior, now includes property value type

-#### <a name="fixes"></a>Opravy
+#### <a name="fixes"></a>Fixes

-* Opraveno: stahování velkých objektů BLOB nebo může způsobit neúplné nahrávání a stahování
+* Fixed: uploading or downloading large blobs can result in incomplete uploads/downloads
-* Opraveno: úpravy, přidáním nebo importováním entity s hodnotou číselný řetězec ("1") převede ho na double
+* Fixed: editing, adding, or importing an entity with a numeric string value ("1") will convert it to double
-* Určí Nejde rozšířit uzel tabulky v místním vývojovém prostředí.
+* Fixed: Unable to expand the table node in the local development environment

 #### <a name="known-issues"></a>Známé problémy

-* tabulky $metrics nejsou viditelné pro účty Blob Storage
+* $metrics tables are not visible for Blob Storage accounts
-* Azure Queue programově přidat nemusí správně zobrazovat, pokud jsou zprávy zakódován pomocí kódování Base64
+* Queue messages added programmatically may not be displayed correctly if the messages are encoded using Base64 encoding

 05/17/2016
-### <a name="version-07201605090"></a>Verze 0.7.20160509.0
+### <a name="version-07201605090"></a>Version 0.7.20160509.0

-#### <a name="new"></a>Nová
+#### <a name="new"></a>Novinka

-* Lepší zpracování chyb pro aplikace, dojde k chybě
+* Better error handling for app crashes

-#### <a name="fixes"></a>Opravy
+#### <a name="fixes"></a>Fixes

-* Oprava chyby, kde informační panel zpráv někdy nezobrazují při přihlašovací údaje byly zapotřebí
+* Fixed bug where InfoBar messages sometimes don't show up when sign-in credentials were required

 #### <a name="known-issues"></a>Známé problémy

-* Tabulky Přidání, úprava nebo import entity, která má vlastnost s nejednoznačnou číselnou hodnotou, jako je "1" nebo "1,0" a uživatel se pokusí odeslat jako `Edm.String`, hodnota se vrátí pomocí klientského rozhraní API jako EDM.
-Double
+* Tables: Adding, editing, or importing an entity that has a property with an ambiguously numeric value, such as "1" or "1.0", and the user tries to send it as an `Edm.String`, the value will come back through the client API as an Edm.Double

 03/31/2016

-### <a name="version-07201603250"></a>Verze 0.7.20160325.0
+### <a name="version-07201603250"></a>Version 0.7.20160325.0

 >[!VIDEO https://www.youtube.com/embed/imbgBRHX65A?ecver=1]

 >[!VIDEO https://www.youtube.com/embed/ceX-P8XZ-s8?ecver=1]

-#### <a name="new"></a>Nová
+#### <a name="new"></a>Novinka

-* Tabulka podpory: dotazování zobrazení, export, import a operace CRUD s entitami
+* Table support: viewing, querying, export, import, and CRUD operations for entities
-* Fronty podpory: zobrazování, přidávání, dequeueing zpráv
+* Queue support: viewing, adding, dequeueing messages
-* Při generování identifikátorů URI SAS pro účty úložiště
+* Generating SAS URIs for Storage Accounts
-* Připojení k účtům úložiště pomocí identifikátorů URI SAS
+* Connecting to Storage Accounts with SAS URIs
-* Oznámení o aktualizacích pro budoucí aktualizace do Průzkumníka služby Storage
+* Update notifications for future updates to Storage Explorer
-* Aktualizovaný vzhled a chování
+* Updated look and feel

-#### <a name="fixes"></a>Opravy
+#### <a name="fixes"></a>Fixes

-* Vylepšení výkonu a spolehlivosti
+* Performance and reliability improvements

-### <a name="known-issues-amp-mitigations"></a>Známé problémy &amp; způsoby zmírnění rizik
+### <a name="known-issues-amp-mitigations"></a>Known Issues &amp; Mitigations

-* Stahování velkých objektů blob, souborů nefunguje správně – doporučujeme použít AzCopy, když jsme tento problém vyřešit
+* Download of large blob files does not work correctly - we recommend using AzCopy while we address this issue
-* Přihlašovací údaje k účtu nebudou načteny ani do mezipaměti, pokud domovskou složku se nenašel nebo se nedá zapisovat
+* Account credentials will not be retrieved nor cached if the home folder cannot be found or cannot be written to
-* Pokud jsme jsou přidání, úprava nebo import entita, která má vlastnost ambiguously číselnou hodnotu, jako je například "1" nebo "1.0", a uživatel se pokusí odeslat ji jako `Edm.String`, hodnota bude vracet přes rozhraní API jako Edm.Double klienta
+* If we are adding, editing, or importing an entity that has a property with an ambiguously numeric value, such as "1" or "1.0", and the user tries to send it as an `Edm.String`, the value will come back through the client API as an Edm.Double
-* Při importu souborů CSV se Víceřádkový záznamy, může získat data rozdělit nebo zamíchal
+* When importing CSV files with multiline records, the data may get chopped or scrambled

 02/03/2016

-### <a name="version-07201601291"></a>Verze 0.7.20160129.1
+### <a name="version-07201601291"></a>Version 0.7.20160129.1

-#### <a name="fixes"></a>Opravy
+#### <a name="fixes"></a>Fixes

-* Vylepšený celkový výkon při nahrávání, stahování a kopírování objektů BLOB
+* Improved overall performance when uploading, downloading and copying blobs

 01/14/2016

-### <a name="version-07201601050"></a>Verze 0.7.20160105.0
+### <a name="version-07201601050"></a>Version 0.7.20160105.0

-#### <a name="new"></a>Nová
+#### <a name="new"></a>Novinka

-* Podpora Linuxu (parity funkcí na OSX)
+* Linux support (parity features to OSX)
-* Přidat kontejnery objektů blob pomocí klíče sdílených přístupových podpisů (SAS)
+* Add blob containers with Shared Access Signatures (SAS) key
-* Přidání účtů úložiště pro Azure Čína 21Vianet
+* Add Storage Accounts for Azure China 21Vianet
-* Přidání účtů úložiště s vlastní koncové body
+* Add Storage Accounts with custom endpoints
-* Otevřít a zobrazit obsah textu a obrázku objekty BLOB
+* Open and view the contents text and picture blobs
-* Zobrazit a upravit vlastnosti objektu blob a metadat
+* View and edit blob properties and metadata

-#### <a name="fixes"></a>Opravy
+#### <a name="fixes"></a>Fixes

-* Opraveno: nahrávání nebo stahování velkého počtu objektů BLOB (500 +) může někdy způsobit, že aplikace má bílé obrazovky
+* Fixed: uploading or download a large number of blobs (500+) may sometimes cause the app to have a white screen
-* Opraveno: Při nastavování úroveň veřejného přístupu pro kontejner objektů blob, nová hodnota není aktualizovány, dokud znovu nastavit fokus v kontejneru.
-Také dialogové okno vždy výchozí hodnota je "Bez veřejného přístupu" a ne skutečné aktuální hodnotu.
+* Fixed: when setting blob container public access level, the new value is not updated until you re-set the focus on the container.
+Also, the dialog always defaults to "No public access", and not the actual current value.
-* Podpora lepší celkový/přístupnost přes klávesnici a uživatelského rozhraní
+* Better overall keyboard/accessibility and UI support
-* Obtékání textu historie s popisem cesty po dlouhá prázdné znaky
+* Breadcrumbs history text wraps when it's long with white space
-* Dialogové okno SAS podporuje ověřování vstupu
+* SAS dialog supports input validation
-* Místní úložiště i nadále k dispozici i v případě, že vypršela platnost přihlašovacích údajů uživatele
+* Local storage continues to be available even if user credentials have expired
-* Při odstranění kontejneru objektů blob v otevřeném v Průzkumníku objektů blob na pravé straně je uzavřen
+* When an opened blob container is deleted, the blob explorer on the right side is closed

 #### <a name="known-issues"></a>Známé problémy

-* Instalace pro Linux vyžaduje verzi gcc, aktualizován nebo upgradovat – postup upgradu jsou níže:
+* Linux install needs gcc version updated or upgraded – steps to upgrade are below:
     * `sudo add-apt-repository ppa:ubuntu-toolchain-r/test`
     * `sudo apt-get update`
     * `sudo apt-get upgrade`
     * `sudo apt-get dist-upgrade`

 11/18/2015
-### <a name="version-07201511160"></a>Verze 0.7.20151116.0
+### <a name="version-07201511160"></a>Version 0.7.20151116.0

-#### <a name="new"></a>Nová
+#### <a name="new"></a>Novinka

-* macOS a Windows verze
+* macOS, and Windows versions
-* Přihlášení k zobrazení vašich účtů úložiště – pomocí účtu organizace, Microsoft Account, 2FA atd.
+* Sign-in to view your Storage Accounts – use your Org Account, Microsoft Account, 2FA, etc.
-* Místním vývojovým úložištěm (použití emulátoru úložiště jen pro Windows)
+* Local development storage (use storage emulator, Windows-only)
-* Podpora Azure Resource Manager a Klasický model prostředků
+* Azure Resource Manager and Classic resource support
-* Vytvářet a odstraňovat objekty BLOB, fronty nebo tabulky
+* Create and delete blobs, queues, or tables
-* Vyhledání konkrétních objektů BLOB, fronty nebo tabulky
+* Search for specific blobs, queues, or tables
-* Seznamte se s obsahem kontejnery objektů blob
+* Explore the contents of blob containers
-* Zobrazení a procházení adresářů
+* View and navigate through directories
-* Nahrání, stažení a odstranění objektů BLOB a složek
+* Upload, download, and delete blobs and folders
-* Zobrazit a upravit vlastnosti objektu blob a metadat
+* View and edit blob properties and metadata
-* Generovat klíče SAS
+* Generate SAS keys
-* Správu a vytváření uložené zásady přístupu (SAP)
+* Manage and create Stored Access Policies (SAP)
-* Vyhledat bloby podle předpony
+* Search for blobs by prefix
-* Přetáhněte n soubory k odeslání nebo stažení
+* Drag 'n drop files to upload or download

 #### <a name="known-issues"></a>Známé problémy

-* Při nastavování úroveň veřejného přístupu pro kontejner objektů blob, nová hodnota není aktualizován, dokud znovu nastavit fokus v kontejneru
+* When setting blob container public access level, the new value is not updated until you re-set the focus on the container
-* Když otevřete dialogové okno nastavit úroveň veřejného přístupu, vždy zobrazí "Bez veřejného přístupu" jako výchozí a ne skutečné aktuální hodnota
+* When you open the dialog to set the public access level, it always shows "No public access" as the default, and not the actual current value
-* Nelze přejmenovat stažené objekty BLOB
+* Cannot rename downloaded blobs
-* Položky protokolu aktivit se někdy "zaseknou" v probíhající stavu, když dojde k chybě a chyba se nezobrazí.
+* Activity log entries will sometimes get "stuck" in an in progress state when an error occurs, and the error is not displayed
-* Někdy dojde k chybě nebo se změní na bílý zcela při pokusu o odeslání nebo stažení velkého počtu objektů BLOB
+* Sometimes crashes or turns completely white when trying to upload or download a large number of blobs
-* Někdy zrušení operace kopírování nefunguje
+* Sometimes canceling a copy operation does not work
-* Při vytváření kontejneru (tabulka objektů blob nebo fronty /), pokud vstupní neplatný název a pokračovat a vytvořte další v rámci jiného kontejneru typu nelze nastavit fokus na nový typ
+* During creating a container (blob/queue/table), if you input an invalid name and proceed to create another under a different container type you cannot set focus on the new type
-* Nelze vytvořit novou složku nebo přejmenovat složku
+* Can't create new folder or rename folder